GuildCrafts/web-development-js/_goals/_TEMPLATE.md

 - [ ] Spec three.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

-## Quality Rubric

-_What are some appropriate quality objectives for this goal?
-These are statements about the internal characteristics of the product that demonstrate fine design and craftspersonship, not its external features._

-- Quality rubric one [point value]
-- Quality rubric two [point value]
-- Quality rubric three [point value]

 ## Resources

 _Include any resources (articles, books, tutorials, tools, videos, etc.) that are helpful for learners working on this goal._